 - Students must be officially approved for student teaching during his/her senior year.

-- Submit complete formal application to the Office of Teacher Candidate Preparation by March 9 for spring and by October 9 for fall a year prior to student teaching.
+- Submit complete formal application to the College of Education Undergraduate Resource Center by March 9 for spring and by October 9 for fall a year prior to student teaching.